calebjmatthews/endless-desert/concept.md

   [X] Add new equipment to tier 3 trading
   [X] Crystal glass in blast furnace
   [X] Combine simplified and blast furnaces
-  [ ] Glassware to use cloth subcategory as an ingredient [ ] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [ ] Difficulty 2 buildings to use implements and specific bricks [ ] Additional equipment, tea, jewels, and textile sources as trade goods [ ] Rename simplified buildings
+  [X] Glassware to use textile tag as an ingredient
+  [ ] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [ ] Difficulty 2 buildings to use implements and specific bricks [ ] Rename simplified buildings
   [ ] Research to increase speed of field notes
   [ ] Revamp fuel
   [ ] Remove De Nang, too boring
   [ ] Very early quest about displaced, beaten down, sassy royalty?
   [ ] Trader conversations
-  [ ] Exploration long-term progression quests
+  [ ] Additional equipment, tea, jewels, and textile sources as trade goods [ ] Exploration long-term progression quests
   [ ] Fortuity with options for new equipment quests
   [ ] More repeatable fortuities